-The Community & Business Committee is a Borough committee comprised of business professionals, residents and Borough officials working together to create an environment that attracts targeted businesses, promotes our current businesses, enhances the quality of life for residents and visitors alike.
-The Committee members have been instrumental in helping to create a “Main Street Plan” for New Britain Borough.
-This plan includes new commercial and residential properties.
-It includes a “University Village” section of Butler Avenue, near Delaware Valley University.
+The Community & Business Committee is a Borough committee comprised of business professionals, residents and Borough officials working together to create an environment that attracts targeted businesses, promotes our current businesses, and enhances the quality of life for residents and visitors alike.
+The Committee members have been instrumental in helping to create a ‘Main Street Plan’ for New Britain Borough.
+This plan includes new commercial and residential properties, such as the ‘University Village’ section of Butler Avenue near Delaware Valley University.

 - More open space owned by the municipality and the Civic Association as a percentage of total area than any municipality in Bucks County

 - Miriam Groner Historic Home & Meadow

 - World War I Memorial rededicated and restored in 2011 “To All Who Serve”

 - A Shopping center within walking distance for many residents with a large grocery, a drug store, a bank, various specialty stores and restaurants

 - Historic New Britain Baptist Church

 - Delaware Valley College

 - Historic cemetery with veterans interred from the Revolutionary War through the Civil War

 - Home of Bucks County folk Music Shop, one of the oldest acoustic stringed instrument stores in the U.S.